How to Use the Google Meet Recorder

 How It Works

-Behind the scenes, the Callbricks bot joins as a regular attendee, capturing high-quality audio and video for all speakers.
-When the call ends, the recording is assembled into a single file and the normal CallBricks processing pipeline kicks in:
+Behind the scenes, the extension sends your active Meet URL to Callbricks.
+Callbricks then creates a Recall AI meeting bot that joins as a regular attendee.
+When the call ends, the normal CallBricks processing pipeline kicks in:

 • Speaker Recognition: The bot identifies who is speaking and separates the audio tracks.